How to Become a Counselor in Connecticut

 LPC License Renewal

 Connecticut LPC licenses expire in the first birth month following issuance and are renewable annually thereafter.
-Licenses have a grace period of 90 days following expiration, during which the LPC may continue to practice and renew the license.
-On the 91st day, the license becomes void and the LPC must apply for reinstatement.
+Licenses have a 90-day grace period following expiration, during which the LPC may continue to practice and renew the license.
+On the 91st day, the license becomes void, and the LPC must apply for reinstatement.
+Applicants can apply for licensure and renewals through Connecticut’s eLicense portal.

 Continuing Education (CE)

-• Courses offered or approved by the National Board of Certified Counselors, American Counseling Association, American Association of Marriage and Family Therapy, National Association of Social Workers, Association of Social Work Boards, American Psychological Association, the Connecticut Department of Education, the state Department of Mental Health and Addiction Services or any of their affiliates
+• Courses offered or approved by the National Board of Certified Counselors, American Counseling Association, American Association of Marriage and Family Therapy, National Association of Social Workers, Association of Social Work Boards, American Psychological Association, or any of their affiliates, the Connecticut Department of Education, or the Connecticut Department of Mental Health and Addiction Services.

 (Back to Top)